 You may be eligible for a fully-funded PhD scholarship to support your studies with us.
-The PhD in Comparative Literature at Kent can be funded through the Graduate Teaching Assistantship (GTA) scheme, or through the Consortium for the Humanities and the Arts South-East England (CHASE) collaborative doctoral partnerships.
-Please indicate in your application if you want to be considered for any of these programmes, and explain your eligibility for the chosen scheme.
-For the full list of scholarships available within the School, please see our postgraduate scholarship page.
+The PhD in Comparative Literature at Kent can be funded through the Consortium for the Humanities and the Arts South-East England (CHASE) collaborative doctoral partnerships.
+Please indicate in your application if you want to be considered, and explain your eligibility.
+For the full list of scholarships available, please see our postgraduate funding page.

 A first or upper-second class BA honours degree or equivalent in a relevant subject, a distinction or merit in an MA programme or equivalent in a relevant subject and the appropriate language skills.